Is It Legal To Deduct Employer PFcontribution From An Employee Salary?

 saswatabanerjee

-This is a common mistake that many so called HR professionals make.
-In their eagerness to show savings to their boss, they try saving a few hundred rupee and expose the company to penalty.
+This is a common mistake that many so-called HR professionals make.
+In their eagerness to show savings to their boss, they try saving a few hundred rupees and expose the company to penalties.
+The concept of CTC is that all costs will be on the company's account.

-The company can adjust it in ctc when appraisals take place.
-Meaning that you will get lesser hike then, but they can not lower your gross wages for this purpose,
+The company can adjust it in CTC when appraisals take place.
+Meaning that you will get a lesser hike then, but they cannot lower your gross wages for this purpose.

 Srinivas M Venkat